 Others are due to causes internal to the airline.
 This is the case of delays caused by operational issues or technical failures.

 Whatever the reason and length of the delay, you can ask an attendant to make a phone call for you to let someone know your flight has been delayed.

-If the cause is internal to Air Tahiti and there is a snack bar in your departure airport, our attendants will give you a voucher for a drink and/or snack/meal, depending on the time of day and the length of the delay.
+If the cause is internal to Air Tahiti and there is a snack bar in your departure airport, our attendants will give you a voucher for a drink depending on the length of the delay.

 If your flight must unfortunately be postponed to a later date, please refer to the "Cancelled flights" tab to find out what your entitlements are.

 To ensure the safety of a child under eighteen who is travelling alone, Air Tahiti requests the responsible adult to remain at the airport until his flight departs.
 This means if his flight is delayed your child can wait calmly with someone he knows and trusts.